ckan/losser/README.markdown

     losser --columns columns.json < input.json > output.csv

+You can also specify columns on the command line instead of using a columns.json file.
+For example:

+    losser --column "Data Owner" --pattern "^author$" --unique --case-sensitive --column "Description" --pattern "^notes$" --unique --case-sensitive --max-length 255 --column Formats --pattern "^resources$" "^format$" --case-sensitive --deduplicate

+You specify one or more `--column` options with the column title as argument and followed by a `--pattern` option and any other column options (`--unique`, `--case-sensitive`, etc).

+The `--pattern` option can take more than one space-separated argument, in the case where the column's pattern path contains more than one pattern, for
+example: `--pattern "^resources$" "^format$"`.

+Column options like `--pattern`, `--unique`, `--max-length` etc apply to the preceding `--column` on the command-line.

+See `losser -h` for help.

 This will read input objects from `input.json`, read column queries from `columns.json`, and write output objects to `output.csv`.